NotHavocc/animplayer32/README.md

 - SD card slot (can be internal and external module)
 - Wires (obviously, unless...)

+> [!IMPORTANT]
+> Some other arduino compatible boards dont work with some libraries in this code, thus it will need a port.

 ## Software Dependencies
 For the code to upload and work properly you will need some extra libraries:
 - [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) , FS, [TJpg_Decoder](https://github.com/Bodmer/TJpg_Decoder), SD, SPIFFS